Maxwell A. Cameron

 Maxwell A. Cameron specializes in comparative politics (Latin America), constitutionalism, democracy, and political ethics.
 He is the author or editor of a dozen academic books as well as over sixty peer-reviewed articles and book chapters.
 His books include: Democracy and Authoritarianism in PeruThe Peruvian LabyrinthThe Political Economy of North American Free TradeTo Walk Without Fear: The Global Movement to Ban LandminesLatin America’s Left Turns: Politics, Policies and Trajectories of ChangeDemocracia en la Region AndinaNew Institutions for Participatory Democracy in Latin AmericaThe Making of NAFTAStrong Constitutions, Political Institutions and Practical Wisdom and Challenges to Democracy in the Andes: Strongmen, Broken Constitutions, and Regimes in Crisis.

 Cameron has held visiting positions in the Kellogg Institute for International Studies at Notre Dame University (1996) and at Yale University, where he was the Canadian Bicentennial Professor in 2005.
 In 2006 he served as political advisor to the OAS Electoral Observation Mission in Peru.
 He founded the “Andean Democracy Research Network” to monitor and report on the state of democracy in the Andean region which received funding from the Department of Foreign Affairs, the Martha Piper Fund, SSHRC, IDRC and the Ford Foundation.
 He participated in a research excellence cluster on the “global challenges to democracy.”
 He has served as the Director of the Centre for the Study of Democratic Institutions, in which capacity he co-created the Institute for Future Legislators.
 He has also served as Acting Director of the School of Public Policy and Global Affairs, and as a Trustee of the Board of the Peter Wall Institute for Advanced Studies.
 In 2011-12 he was a Peter Wall Institute for Advanced Studies Distinguished Scholar-in-Residence, and in 2013 he was awarded a UBC Killam Teaching Prize.
+He was elected Vice-President and President-Elect of the Latin American Studies Association (LASA), June 1, 2024-2025-2027.
 Cameron is a frequent commentator on politics in the media and has provided advice to policymakers on topics such as electoral reform, citizen engagement, and the defense of democracy in Latin America.
 In his spare time he enjoys kayaking in the Burrard Inlet, skiing on the local mountains, and diving in Howe Sound.
 He blogs about practical wisdom.

 Professor Maxwell A. Cameron is jointly appointed with Political Science and the School of Public Policy and Global Affairs (SPPGA).
 In 2020 Cameron was named a Distinguished Fellow by the Canadian Association of Latin American and Caribbean Studies.
 He was the recipient of the 2022 Guillermo O’Donnell Democracy Award and Lectureship by the Latin American Studies Association for his work on democracy in Latin America.